-- 13.12.
+- 17.1.
 Normally, when a business detects errors or fraud occurring repeatedly, investigative and analytical work will be carried out to determine whether changes to its standard operating procedures, to its hardware or software, or to its employee training, should be made so as to reduce the likelihood and/or seriousness of future recurrence.
-This process of investigation and analysis generates, over time, a 'Virtuous Circle' of detection, loss mitigation and process correction/improvement which builds the entire system's robustness and efficiency. - 13.13.
+This process of investigation and analysis generates, over time, a 'Virtuous Circle' of detection, loss mitigation and process correction/improvement which builds the entire system's robustness and efficiency. - 17.2.
 Businesses are motivated to carry out such improvements when the projected Return on Investment shows that the savings (loss reductions) that will accrue from implementing those improvements will be well in excess of their initial and ongoing cost.
-If it looks as though the cost of reducing those losses will exceed the likely return by way of reducing them, the company may, quite appropriately, take a risk-acceptance decision to continue to absorb the losses.
-The skill, in Loss Management, is in finding the 'Sweet Spot' where losses are minimised at the lowest possible cost. - 13.14.
-Other than in regard to Lottery and Scratch Card processing, we have found little evidence that Post Office has evolved the above-mentioned investigation-led improvement processes.
+If it seems that the cost of reducing those losses will exceed the likely return by way of reducing them, the company may, quite appropriately, take a risk-acceptance decision to continue to absorb the losses.
+The skill, in Loss Management, is in establishing where losses can be minimised at the lowest possible cost. - 17.3.
+With the exception of Lottery and Scratch Card processing, we have found little evidence that Post Office has utilised the above-mentioned investigation-led improvement process.
 In not taking responsibility for "errors made at the counter", even where it is obvious that some of those errors have been systematically repeated in a branch, or even across the Network, Post Office seems not to taken 'ownership' of finding ways to reduce (or manage) those errors.
-This is unsurprising in that the costs of those errors or fraud is, in Post Office's Business Model, generally borne by its franchisees, the Subpostmasters, rather than by Post Office itself. - 13.15.
-This has led to a situation where Subpostmasters have been bearing cost of the losses caused by errors and fraud that could have been designed out of the system, while Post Office has benefitted from the savings it made by not implementing the improvements that would have reduced them.
-Since it was not Post Office that would save money by developing more error and fraud-repellent processes, the above-mentioned motivation, present in most businesses, has been absent.
+This is unsurprising in that the cost of those errors or fraud is, in Post Office's Business Model, generally borne by its franchisees, the Subpostmasters, rather than by Post Office itself (see also The Contract between Post Office and Subpostmasters above). - 17.4.
+This has led to a situation where Subpostmasters have been bearing the cost of losses caused by errors and fraud that could have been designed out of the system, while Post Office has benefitted from the savings it has made by not implementing the improvements that would have reduced them.
+Since it was not Post Office that would save money by developing more error and fraud-repellent processes, the above-mentioned motivation, that is present in most businesses, has been absent.